DOGE28/Zerto-Upgrade-Tutorial/README.md

     - Edit mode: READ_ONLY
         - If this is a different value, it gives Keycloak permission to edit your AD users.
 Don't let it do this!
 Keep it READ_ONLY
     - Users DN: DC=example,DC=local
         - This is all of the "DC's" of your AD server.
 Whatever DC's were on the end of the service bot's DN is what you'll put here.
+(This is the simple way of doing it)
     - Search Scope: Subtree
     - Periodic full sync: ON
         - This will make it so Keycloak will scan for changes
     - Full sync period: 600
-        - This just means that every 10 minutes Keycloak will update users.
-Change this to whatever you want.
+        - Scan interval
     - Save
 4. Create LDAP Mappers
     - Click on the "Mappers" tab